ros-navigation/navigation2/doc/continuous_integration/dockerfile.md

 ## Builder Stage

 A `builder` stage is then started to install external dependencies and compile the respective workspaces.
-Static CI dependencies are first installed before any later potential cache busting directives.
+Static CI dependencies are first installed before any later potential cache busting directives to optimize rebuilds.
 These include:

 * [ccache](https://ccache.dev)
   * Compiler cache for speeding up recompilation